biscuit-auth/biscuit/SPECIFICATIONS.md

 current time, source IP address, revocation lists.
 The verifier can also provide its own caveats.

+#### Deserializing the token

+The token must first be deserialized according to the protobuf format definition, of either a `Biscuit` or `SealedBiscuit`.
+The cryptographic signature must be checked immediately after deserializing.
+For the `Biscuit` with a public key signature, the verifier must check that the public key of the authority block is the root public key it is expecting.
+TODO: describe `Biscuit` crypto deserialize process

+The blocks can then be deserialized from the `authority` and `blocks` fields.

+#### Verification process

+The verifier will first create a default symbol table, and will append to that table the values from the `symbols` field of each block, starting from the `authority` block and all the following blocks, ordered by their index.

+The verifier will create a Datalog "world", and add to this world:
+- the facts from the authority block
+- the rules from the authority block
+- for each following block:
+  - add the facts from the block.
+If it finds an `authority` or `ambient` fact, it stops there and returns an error
+  - add the rules from the block.
+If it finds a rule generating `authority` or `ambient` facts, it stops there and returns an error checking that those facts are not `authority` or `ambient` facts

+From there, the verifier can start loading ambient data.
+First, each block contains a `context` field that can give some information on the verifier to know which data to load (to avoid loading all of the users, groups, resources, etc).
+This field is a text field with no restriction on its format.
+The verifier then adds facts and rules obtained from looking up the context, and provides facts and rules with the `ambient` tag to describe the request.

+To check caveats, the verifier will:
+- run the Datalog engine ont he facts and rules that were loaded
+- create an error list
+- for each verifier caveat (caveat provided on the verifier side), check the caveat.
+If it fails, add an error to the error list
+- for each block:
+  - for each caveat, check the caveat.
+If it fails, add an error to the error list
+- if the error list is empty, verification succeeded, if it is not, return the error list

+#### Queries

+The verifier can also run queries over the loaded data.
+A query is a datalog rule, and the query's result are the produced facts.

+TODO: describe error codes

+### Appending

+#### deserializing
+TODO: same as the verifier, but we do not need to know the root key

 ## Format

 The current version of the format is in [schema.proto](https://github.com/CleverCloud/biscuit/blob/master/schema.proto)